OsaPL/Versus-Brawl/README.md

 Trait: Pounces on you - sharp claws, cant use weapons

 # Small bugs (dont report these, I know :) )
-- player one can sometimes change species on selecting number of players
+- wolf can grab the weapon thrown at him
 - clothing colors may look wonky, low priority
 - changing anything in the script, causes ui to bug out (my fault, probably global script variables are being cleared)
 - for 2 players the UI still stays the same as for 3/4 players setup
 - most of the UI stuff is filled with placeholders atm
+- going from warmup to game can scramble controlerIds if you didnt select 4 players (add pre warmup to select number of players?)

 # Download and instalation
 ## WIP mod